Obstacles to granting and payment of funding

 1. The company is a limited liability company that has lost more than half of its subscribed share capital due to accumulated losses.

-2. The company is a general or limited partnership that has lost more than half of its own assets due to accumulated losses according to the financial statements.
+2. The company is a general or limited partnership (or other such company in which at least some of the shareholders' liability for the company's debts is not limited) and has lost more than half of its own assets due to accumulated losses according to the financial statements.

 4. The company has received rescue aid and has not paid it back yet, or it has received restructuring aid and is the subject of a restructuring plan.